Spanish language schools in Buenos Aires, Santiago, Cuzco. What was the experience like? Did you go into an advanced class? Change cities?

 These courses are generally for people who are staying Buenos Aires for some time, however.

 I should also mention that between these counties are different accents and some grammatical differences.
 But in the scheem of things, I don't really think it is that important which type you learn.
 The most important part about language is been about to communicate.
 Which you can do with any type of spanish.
 Its like someone from the US talking to someone from England.
-The worst thing that can happen is someone thinks you sound an over 5 years ago
+The worst thing that can happen is someone thinks you sound an about 8 years ago

 Argentine, which would be great/ funny as Argentines have heaps of great words and sayings.